Skip to Content

 211 West Main St., Fredericksburg, TX

-With many options for vintage, antique and upcycled shopping, Fredericksburg is a great place to hunt for unique treasures.
+With many options for vintage, antique, and upcycled shopping, Fredericksburg is a great place to hunt for unique treasures.
 If you’re searching for home decor, FarmHaus Antiques is a must.
-Founded by Hollie Fairchild and conveniently located downtown, the enticing showroom features a detailed collection of custom furniture, accessories and more from around the world.
-The difficult part will be figuring out how to haul all of your gorgeous new goods back home.
+Founded by Hollie Fairchild and conveniently located downtown, the enticing showroom features a detailed collection of custom furniture, accessories, and more worldwide.
+The difficult part will be figuring out how to haul your gorgeous new goods back home.

 Jenschke Orchards